 The rating schedule is a comprehensive list of medical conditions and their corresponding rating percentages.
 The PACT Act now requires the VA to pay benefits according to the rating percentage assigned to each veteran’s disability.

-The new law will help VA employees more accurately assess the injured military service member’s health condition to determine their disability rating percentage, especially those with high toxic exposure risk activity during their service.
+The new law will help VA employees more accurately assess injured military service members’ health conditions to determine their disability rating percentage, especially those with high toxic exposure risk activity during their service.

-For example, a veteran rated at 30% disabled will be entitled to 30% of the monthly benefit amount.
+For example, a veteran rated at 30% disabled will be entitled to 30% of the monthly benefit.
 This benefit amount is based on the average monthly payment for all veterans with a 30% disability rating.